 This should clear the icon cache in Windows Vista, 7, 8, and 10.

 Additionally, in Windows 8 and Windows 10, icon cache database is also stored in %userprofile%\AppData\Local\Microsoft\Windows\Explorer.
-In my testing, clearing this folder wasn’t always required… but just in case if you want to clear it, you must close all running applications, and run these commands in the Command Prompt.
+To clear them, you must close all running applications, and run these commands in the Command Prompt.
 If you receive Access is Denied error when running the deleting the IconCache*.db files, then one or more of the open programs is using the icon cache database.
 Close all programs and try again, or try clearing them from Safe mode.

 DEL IconCache*.db /a